Econify/ad.js/docs/lifecycle-controls.md

 ```

 ### Render
-Whether you have set autoRender to false or you need to explicitly render at a specific point Ad.js provides you with a render method.
+Whether you have set autoRender to false or you need to explicitly render at a specific point AdJS provides you with a render method.
 Simply call render() to force render an ad that has not yet been rendered.
 Note: Calling render on an already rendered Ad is a noop, however calling render on an ad that has been cleared will render a new ad.

 ```js
     const ad = new page.Ad(el, { slot: 'ad1' });